Track mileage automatically

 iBeacon technology

-An iBeacon is a small Bluetooth transmitter that connects to your smartphone and can trigger your mileage tracker app.
-Unlike a GPS tracker, it only begins to track when the phone is close by, and the car is in motion.
+An iBeacon is a small Bluetooth transmitter that connects to a smartphone and triggers the mileage tracker app.
+Unlike a GPS tracker, it only begins to track when the phone is close by and the car is in motion.
 The iBeacon doesn’t require installation and can easily be moved between vehicles.

-How it works: The beacon communicates with the employee's mobile app, automatically activating business journey tracking when they enter the vehicle.
-This means that trip and mileage tracking is automatic.
+How it works: The beacon communicates with the employee's mileage tracker app, automatically activating business journey tracking when they enter the vehicle.
+This means that journey and mileage tracking is automatic.

 Pros: